George West Gordon Farm

 The George W. Gordon Farm is an historic home and farm which is located in Whiteley Township in Greene County, Pennsylvania.

 It was listed on the National Register of Historic Places in 2000.

 History and architectural features

 Built in 1879, the farmhouse on this historic property is a two-story, five-bay brick dwelling, which was designed in the Italianate style.
 It features a one-story, three-bay porch, which was added sometime around 1920.
 Also located on the property are a number of contributing farm outbuildings.

-This property was listed on the National Register of Historic Places in 2000.